Navigating Government Benefits · · 32 min read

 • A 60% rating offers $1,395.93 per month.

-Veterans who have successfully navigated the application process frequently emphasize the importance of thorough documentation and regular blood pressure readings.
+frequently emphasize the and regular blood pressure readings.
 They often share that a well-prepared application can lead to positive outcomes.
 Remember, you are not alone in this journey; we’re here to help you through every step.

 Each slice of the pie chart shows a VA disability rating for hypertension.
 The size of the slice indicates how common each rating is based on blood pressure readings — larger slices represent ratings that veterans are more likely to receive.